anuvadhakvasan/learn_rspec_with_odin/README.md

 # learn_rspec_with_odin
-to learn rspec with odin
+to learn rspec with odin.

+my first edit.